 View and export query results

 After an SQL statement is executed, the query result or failure message is displayed on the Execution Results tab.
-The execution information about the SQL statement such as the execution status, resource group, database account, and execution duration is displayed on the Execution Records tab.
+The execution information about the SQL statement, such as the execution status, resource group, database account, and execution duration is displayed on the Execution Records tab.

 You can export the query results of XIHE BSP SQL to your on-premises device.

-To configure the number of rows for exported results, click ... next to Execute(F8)(LIMIT 1000).
+To configure the number of rows of exported results, click ... next to Execute(F8)(LIMIT 1000).
 If the number of rows that you specified in the LIMIT clause of the SQL statement is different from the number of rows that you selected in the console, the smaller one prevails.

 To export the query results, click Download in the upper-right corner of the Execution Results tab.